Applying to study

 - You will not automatically receive credit for the units you have completed.
 This means you will need to apply for Advanced Standing.
-Before you apply, see the Director of Academic Program of the course you are applying to transfer into to see how much credit you will receive in your new degree.
+Before you apply, it is strongly recommended that you see the Director of Academic Program of the course you are applying to transfer into, to see how much credit you will receive in your new degree.

 - Your Grade Point Average (GPA) is not transferred to your new course.

 - If you need to change your course for graduation purposes, this process does not apply to you.
 You must complete a Course Variation Application [PDF, 169Kb] (opens in a new window) before the advertised graduation deadline in order to have the necessary adjustments made to your record

 Do you want to move from a double degree to a single degree?
 Find out how on the varying your course webpage.